Inglewood - Waggamba

 Inglewood - Waggamba has shown very soft population growth performance across periods assessed by AreaSearch

-Inglewood-Waggamba's population is 4,238 as of November 2025, showing an increase of 173 people since the 2021 Census.
-The 2021 Census reported a population of 4,065.
-This growth is inferred from ABS estimated resident population of 4,181 in June 2024 and validated new addresses since then.
-This results in a density ratio of 0.20 persons per square kilometer.
-Inglewood-Waggamba's 4.3% growth since the Census compares favourably with its SA3 area's 5.2%.
-Overseas migration contributed approximately 55.6% to overall population gains.
+Inglewood-Waggamba's population, as per AreaSearch's analysis, is approximately 4181 as of February 2026.
+This reflects an increase of 116 people since the 2021 Census, which reported a population of 4065.
+The change was inferred from ABS' estimated resident population of 4178 in June 2024 and an additional 262 validated new addresses since the Census date.
+This results in a density ratio of 0.20 persons per square kilometer, providing ample space per person.
+Inglewood-Waggamba's growth rate of 2.9% since the census places it within 0.9 percentage points of the SA3 area (3.8%), indicating competitive growth fundamentals.
+Overseas migration contributed approximately 55.6% of overall population gains during recent periods, driving primary population growth in the area.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 (based on 2021 data) are adopted.
-These state projections lack age category splits, so AreaSearch applies proportional growth weightings based on ABS Greater Capital Region projections released in 2023 using 2022 data.
-By 2041, projections indicate a decline of 476 persons overall.
-However, specific age cohorts are expected to grow, notably the 75 to 84 age group by 19 people.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied where utilized.
+Considering projected demographic shifts, the area's population is expected to decline by 476 persons by 2041 according to these methodologies.
+However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to grow by 19 people.

 Frequently Asked Questions - Population